 Assistant Project Manager

-Laura has a wealth of experience in both the public and private sector, having managed a large diverse portfolio of events and projects throughout her career.
-She is also an agricultural college graduate who is passionate about CHAP and enjoys putting her skills to good use.
+Laura has a wealth of experience in both the public and private sector, having previously managed a large diverse portfolio of events and projects in her career.
+As an integral part of the PMO Team Laura has experience of delivering InnovateUK Projects.
+She is skilled at managing client relationships, project reporting and implementing project controls throughout the life-cycle of projects, while collaborating with partners, industry and academics to ensure success.
 Laura is also an actress and can be found treading the boards outside of work.
 She also works on corporate videos and does voiceover work.

 Assistant Project Manager

 In and around a Bachelor’s and Master’s degrees in History, Alex has almost 10 years’ experience working in a variety of project management and co-ordination roles in both the academic and professional sectors.
 He has co-ordinated projects for an international construction company, a private health economics consortium and for the Universities of Birmingham and York.
 He has also worked for the British Library in London – the perks of a History degree!
 He is looking forward to putting his skills to good use in his new role as Interim PMO Coordinator with CHAP.
 Alex spent Summer 2020 working full time for a local residential care home for adults with learning and physical difficulties.
 It was a huge change to anything he had previously done but he loved doing my bit and is continuing to work there in a voluntary setting.